gradle/gradle/design-docs/play-support.md

   trigger a restart of the application at the appropriate time.
 - Failures need to be forwarded to the application for display.

-## Developer views compile and other build failures in Play application
+## Feature: Developer views compile and other build failures in Play application

 Adapt compiler output to the format expected by Play: